 In my lifetime a handful of diseases have been eradicated – like smallpox – or tamed a bit – like HIV/AIDS.
 I grew up wanting to believe that hope was part of the methodology in scientific research, hope part of the prescription in healing.
 Hmm…

 In the heart of Washington State’s playground, from Chelan to Wenatchee, healthcare’s a struggle for its fruit orchard laborers.
 But an experimental social media platform can help.

-Sometimes it seems there’s a global war in global health, with faith-based and secular organizations at each other’s throats: competing interests; differences in approaching medical treatment with-and-without a faith component; funding sources with– and without – religious strings attached.
-Three Seattleites – Jewish, Muslim, and Christian – are instrumental in addressing those global health suspicions. …
+Sometimes it seems there’s a global war in global health, with faith-based and secular organizations at each other’s throats: competing interests, differences in approaching medical treatment with – and without – a faith component, funding sources with – and without – religious strings attached.

 I met Dr. Judy Wasserheit several years ago, when I was trying to figure out how I could integrate my journalism experience and my growing interest in global health without going back to school for a PhD or M.D.
 She was extremely helpful.